 Quality measure Description Result Notes/Comments Total occupants recorded Respondents are asked in the audit telephone call to report the number of people that were living in the household at the time of the interviewer's visit.
 This measure sums all of the reported occupants from the audit calls and compares the figure to the number of occupants recorded in the Sample Manager for all of the audited houses.
+93% This check evens out any household-level discrepancies and indicates that almost every eligible occupant in the sampled houses had a chance of being selected.
 This is a high-level check to ensure that occupants in all selected houses are included in the Sample Manager database and have a chance of being selected.
-92% This check evens out any household-level discrepancies and indicates that almost every eligible occupant in the sampled houses had a chance of being selected.
 Māori ethnicity correctly recorded Proportion of houses where the ethnicity of the selected person recorded on the doorstep (Māori or Other) matched the ethnicity reported in the survey.
-Because Māori occupants are preferentially selected over occupants of other ethnicities within a household (see chapter 2), this check ensures that the correct person is being selected 98% Rate indicates that in the vast majority of cases, the respondent's ethnicity was coded correctly during the screening process.
-The screening information is provided by one person in the household on behalf of the others, and occasionally this information is incorrect.
-For example, the person providing the details may not be aware of which ethnic groups the other household members identify as.
+96% Rate indicates that in the vast majority of cases, the respondent's ethnicity was coded correctly during the screening process.
+The screening information is provided by one person in the household on behalf of the others, and